jacob-armiger/comic-list-web-scraper/README.md

 - Document learning

 ## Creating an .exe file
-1. Make sure you have installed all the modules inside the `requirements.txt` file.
+1. Run `pip install -r requirements.txt` to install all the modules inside the `requirements.txt` file.
 Namely `pyinstaller`, which is the module that creates an executable.
 2. Run `pyinstaller --onefile web_scraper.py`
    This will create the `dist`, `build`, and `__pycache__` folders.
 The executable is inside the `dist` folder.
 Now you have an executable that you can share with users!